XAITK/xaitk-saliency/docs/index.rst

 Welcome to xaitk-saliency's documentation!
 ==========================================

-Welcome to the documentation for XAITK-Saliency.
-As part of the Explainable AI Toolkit (XAITK), XAITK-Saliency is an open source, explainable AI framework for visual saliency algorithm interfaces and implementations, built for analytics and autonomy applications.
+Welcome to the documentation for xaitk-saliency.
+As part of the Explainable AI Toolkit (XAITK), xaitk-saliency is an open source, explainable AI framework for visual saliency algorithm interfaces and implementations, built for analytics and autonomy applications.
 The xaitk-saliency package provides saliency algorithms for a wide range of image understanding tasks, including image classification, image similarity, object detection, and reinforcement